-T31.1 The MBBS and BDS are awarded without classification.

-- T31.2 Students who satisfy the examiners with distinction in specific parts of the BDS programme may be awarded a BDS with honours. - T31.3 Within MBBS a Merit is available at each stage and Distinctions are available for the programme as described in the MBBS marking scheme. - T31.4 Distinctions in oral languages are offered on some programmes where the criteria have been met.
+- T31.1 The MBBS and BDS are awarded without classification. - T31.2 Students who satisfy the examiners with distinction in specific parts of the BDS programme may be awarded a BDS with honours. - T31.3 Within MBBS a Merit is available at each stage and Distinctions are available for the programme as described in the MBBS marking scheme. - T31.4 Distinctions in oral languages are offered on some programmes where the criteria have been met.

 BDS Programme Specification

 Distinctions on the MBBS

-Oral Distinction in French

-Oral Distinction in German

-Oral Distinction in Spanish or Portuguese

 Programme specifications

 Glossary